--This error may happen when you attempt to generate a document and you are trying to reference object that your user does not have access too or the object is not active.
+This error may happen when you attempt to generate a document and you are trying to reference an object that your user does not have access to or the object is not active.

 1. Check the base object in document action and make sure correct base object API name is in there.
 If you are able to click “edit template” from document action and see all related fields to that object then you are using the correct API name and go to next troubleshooting step.

-2. Check that you have a value in the ‘Email To‘ field populated correctly under email section in document action and can find more details on this field format in this article as well as Document Action article.
+2. Check that you have a value in the ‘Email To‘ field populated correctly under email section in document action.
+See more details on this field format in Document Action article.
 If you do not want to use email functionality, make sure whole email section is blank.
-If you make changes to document action, make sure to save it, and then re-copy/past updated code into your custom button.

 3. Check that all required fields are populated in document action.
 For example, if you have only part of email section filled out but one field is missing that is required to send an email, it may cause this error.
 Example of this is if you have email set to “preview” function, then selected to send as “attachment” but then did not have the “email to” field filled out or email template ID, it may cause this error.